Should I Choose CPVC or PPR Piping?

 7. Eco-Friendly and Sustainability

-Pipe CPVC is lower in petroleum content than other plastic materials, including PPR.
+Pipe CPVC is lower in petroleum content than other plastic materials, including pipe PPR.
 This means that it takes less energy to manufacture.
 And the end of its service life, it can be reground into pellets and recycled into new piping, or transformed into things we’re surrounded by every day─floor fillings, floor coatings, speed bumps, car mats, and more.

 CPVC is the Superior Choice

-Made with superior materials, FlowGuard CPVC Pipe and Fittings are backed by more than 50 years of proven performance and provide safety, durability and reliability for cost-effective residential plumbing systems in the Middle East and around the world.
+Made with superior materials, FlowGuard CPVC Plumbing Pipes and Fittings are backed by more than 50 years of proven performance and provide safety, durability and reliability for cost-effective residential plumbing systems in the Middle East and around the world.

 Have questions about CPVC vs PPR, or how CPVC can help with your next project?
 Contact the piping systems consultants at FlowGuard today.